 Tips for To Do list

 A psychiatrist recommended that we do not write down too many tasks on your To Do list for a day.
 The more tasks you have, the more you feel like your head is going to explode.
 It would be ideal to narrow it down to one or two agendas to concentrate on each day, if that is possible.
-Depending on your position, you might need to perform multiple tasks.
 I personally agree that it is ideal to focus on a few important things for a day, because unachieved tasks only put you under pressure.

 Back to the Future